zoom/zoom-sdk-ionic/README.md

 </div>

 ## Latest SDK Notifications
-1. Please note that our Ionic SDK only support developing and testing on real devices.
-Using it with emulators will cause errors.
+1. Please note that our Ionic SDK only support Ionic Angular.
 2. Our brand new [Zoom Developer Community Forum](https://devforum.zoom.us/) is now online!!!
 Check it out!
 We are here to help! :D

 ## Full Documentation && Community Support